sideround/predict-revenue-new-releases/README.md

 This repository project contains my final project for Ironhack.
 I am predicting if a new release (movie) is going to succeed or not and how much is revenue going to be.

+# Approach

+Our main structure was to follow these key subjects:

+- Data Engineering (To build the dataset)
+- Data Analytics (Correlations, get insights, discover not obvious patterns)
+- Machine Learning (Train and predict)

 # Folder structure

 ```